 Lt.
 Gen Faiz Hameed

-At the moment, he is the Commander of the XI Corps in Peshawar.
-He served as the 24th Director-General of the Intelligence Agency ISI.
+At the moment, he is the Commander of the XXXI Corps in Bahawalpur.
+Earlier, he served as Corp Commander XI Corp, Peshawar.
+He also served as the 24th Director-General of the Intelligence Agency ISI.
 He was commissioned in the Baloch Regiment.
 Previously, Faiz served as Adjutant General in Rawalpindi’s General Headquarters (GHQ).
 Also, in his military career, he was the chief of the ISI’s counter-intelligence wing.

 He was also the Chief of Staff to then-Corps Commander Rawalpindi, General Bajwa, who is currently the COAS.
 Only three XI Corp Commanders have ever been promoted to four-star general rank: General Sawar Khan, General Mirza Aslam Baig, and General Ahsan-ul-Haq.
 Gen. Faiz as DG ISI remained in limelight.